 At the same time Congress underfunds statistical agencies, a congressionally mandated, bipartisan task force has released a new report on "evidence-based policymaking" urging a variety of governmental reforms but also lamenting "insufficient resources and limited flexibility."
 Leaders on both sides of the aisle hailed the report but what impact it has on the more challenging work of crafting appropriations bills remains to be seen.

-Over the next few months, Congress will wrap up work on current fiscal year spending bills and begin work on next year’s budget framework.
-National Community Planning Month is the perfect time to urge Congress to provide the funds necessary to ensure that communities have the information and data needed to plan well.
+Over the next few months, Congress will wrap up work on current fiscal year spending bills and begin work on next year's budget framework.
+Now is the perfect time to urge Congress to provide the funds necessary to ensure that communities have the information and data needed to plan well.

 Top image: U.S. 2010 population distribution by census tract.
 Image created in CensusViewer.com and shared on Wikimedia Commons (CC BY-SA 3.0).